 Developing health schemes

-In February 2019, we launched The Kennel Club and University of Cambridge respiratory function grading scheme to evaluate Bulldogs, French Bulldogs and Pugs for a breathing problem known as BOAS (brachycephalic obstructive airway syndrome).
-BOAS is progressive disorder that can have a life-limiting impact on affected dogs and can impair their ability to sleep, eat, play and exercise.
+In February 2019, we launched The Kennel Club and University of Cambridge Respiratory Function Grading scheme to evaluate Bulldogs, French Bulldogs and Pugs for a breathing problem known as BOAS (brachycephalic obstructive airway syndrome).
+BOAS is a life-limiting and progressive disorder that can impair a dog's ability to breathe, sleep, eat, play and exercise.

 Results from this health scheme can be used by breeders to carefully select their healthiest breeding dogs to reduce the likelihood of their puppies from being affected by BOAS.
-This health scheme is now a mandatory requirement for all Kennel Club assured breeders of Pugs, Bulldogs and French Bulldogs.
+This health scheme is now a mandatory requirement for all Kennel Club Assured Breeders of Bulldogs, French Bulldogs and Pugs.

-Owners can also use this scheme to see if their dogs are affected by the condition.
+Bulldog, French Bulldog and Pug owners are also encouraged to use this scheme to see if their dog(s) is affected by the condition before BOAS surgery is considered.

-Further research is being carried out to see if this health scheme can be expanded to include assessment for other breeds.
+Further research is being carried out to see if this health scheme can be expanded to include other breeds.

 - Our brachycephalic hub is a central source of information on anything to do with brachycephalic health and welfare issues, from how to buy a flat-faced dog responsibly to resources to help breeders breed responsibly